SchoolsWeb

 DBS (criminal record checks)

-Buckinghamshire Council’s (BC) Safeguarding in Employment Team is responsible for implementing and applying the latest developments in government legislation and reviewing guidance and providing advice and support in all areas of safer employment practice, including the processing of DBS Checks.
-Please use these pages to find out all about DBS checks for employees, volunteers, and contractors in schools as well as additional safer recruitment vetting checks.
-Safeguarding concerns or al…
+The Safeguarding in Employment Team at Buckinghamshire Council (BC) is tasked with implementing and applying the latest government legislation, reviewing guidance, and offering advice and support in all areas of safer employment practices, including the processing of DBS Checks.
+Explore these pages to learn about DBS checks for employees, volunteers, and contractors in schools, as well as additional safer recruitment vetting checks.
+Safeguarding concerns or allegations of a child protection na…

 DBS and safeguarding

-Buckinghamshire Council’s (BC) Safeguarding in Employment Team is responsible for implementing and applying the latest developments in government legislation and reviewing guidance and providing advice and support in all areas of safer employment practice, including the processing of DBS Checks.
-Please use these pages to find out all about DBS checks for employees, volunteers, and contractors in schools as well as additional safer recruitment vetting checks.
-Safeguarding concerns or al…
+The Safeguarding in Employment Team at Buckinghamshire Council (BC) is tasked with implementing and applying the latest government legislation, reviewing guidance, and offering advice and support in all areas of safer employment practices, including the processing of DBS Checks.
+Explore these pages to learn about DBS checks for employees, volunteers, and contractors in schools, as well as additional safer recruitment vetting checks.
+Safeguarding concerns or allegations of a child protection na…

 DBS checks for contractors in schools